Ultra-stable shear jammed granular material: Results

 We first study the parameter regime in which an ultra-stable state is formed.
 The shear jammed states created by initial shear $\gamma_{\rm I}$ alone are unstable to cyclic shear for all the $\delta\gamma$ values that we studied.
 After a sufficiently large cycle numbers, however, the system evolves to one of two distinct types of steady state, depending on the values of $\gamma_{\rm I}$ and $\delta\gamma$.
 Generally speaking, ultra-stable states appear only for large $\gamma_{\rm I}$ and small $\delta\gamma$.
 If the system does not settle in an ultra-stable state, the accumulation of plastic deformations from cycle to cycle leads to a complete collapse of the packing.
 In this case, the material returns to a stress-free (unjammed) state.
 Figure~\ref{fig:condition_of_ultrastable}(a) shows the pressure measured after $n$ shear cycles for several example experiments with same $\delta\gamma=0.95\%$ but different $\gamma_{\rm I}$.
 It is clear that at long time limit the pressure can either reach a constant value, which indicates formation of an ultra-stable state, or drop to zero, which indicates a steady state consisting of a series of unjammed states.
 We note that the system may reach a metastable plateau before reaching the steady state, and the duration of a plateau could be very long near the transition.
 A detailed study of these plateaus is beyond the scope of the present paper.

 Figure~\ref{fig:condition_of_ultrastable}(e-h) shows snapshots of the photoelastic patterns of the full system from an experiment with $\gamma_{\rm I}=0.147$ and $\delta\gamma = 0.95\%$ after 0, 50, 2000, and 3000 shear cycles.
-The photoelastic patterns are indistinguishable in (g) and (h), meaning that the particle positions and the contact forces between particles are unchanged for the strobed states in cycles 1000 to 2000.
-Videos showing examples of the evolution of strobed states can be found in the Supplementary Material \footnote{See Supplementary Material for a video showing the strobed states in (1) a case where an ultra-stable state is formed and (2) a case of relaxation to an unjammed state. }.
+The photoelastic patterns are indistinguishable in (g) and (h). { The photoelastic patterns are indistinguishable in (g) and (h).
+We show only $n=2000$ and $n=3000$ states here due to limited space, but the strobed patterns are also indistinguishable for all cycles between $n=1000$ and $n = 3000$.} Videos showing examples of the evolution of strobed states can be found in the Supplementary Material \footnote{See Supplementary Material for videos showing (1) the strobed states under cyclic shear in two cases where an ultra-stable state is formed, (2) the strobed states under cyclic shear in a case of relaxation to an unjammed state, (3) the stress relaxation over time for a shear-jammed state when the shear is suddenly stopped, { and (4) the evolution of force network during an initial shear.}}.

 Figure~\ref{fig:condition_of_ultrastable}(b) shows the mean-squared-displacement (MSD) of particle centers as functions of cycle number interval $\delta n$ in the steady-state regimes.
 We denote the MSD as $\overline{\langle \Delta r^2\rangle}$ where $\langle\cdot\rangle$ means averaging over particles and $\overline{\cdot}$ means averaging over starting points of the $\delta_n$ interval.
 Figure~\ref{fig:condition_of_ultrastable}(b) shows experiments with same $\delta\gamma=0.95\%$ but different $\gamma_{\rm I}$, identified by the same colorbar used in Fig.~\ref{fig:condition_of_ultrastable}(a).
 The MSDs for ultra-stable states are quite small over a time scale of a thousand shear cycles, while the unjammed states show significant diffusive displacements.
 To quantify these observations, we fit each MSD curve to a linear form